roshinithangachamy/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm
+## Algorithm:

-1.Start the program.
-2.Import the standard Libraries like numpy,pandas,matplotlib and sklearn for handling data.
+1. Start the program and Import the standard Libraries like numpy,pandas,matplotlib and sklearn for handling data.
-3.Read the dataset that contains features and target variables.
+2. Read the dataset that contains features and target variables.
-4.Divide the dataset into training and test datasets and fit the linear regression model.
-5.Assign the points for representing in the graph.
+3. Divide the dataset into training and test datasets and fit the linear regression model and Assign the points for representing in the graph.
-6.Predict the regression for marks by using the representation of the graph.
+4. Predict the regression for marks by using the representation of the graph.
-7.Compare the graphs and hence we obtained the linear regression for the given datas.
+5. Compare the graphs and hence we obtained the linear regression for the given datas.

 ## Program: